ember-learn/ember-blog/source/2021-11-06-the-ember-times-issue-167.md

 ## [Release 2.0.x of ember-select-light 🎉](https://github.com/ember-a11y/ember-select-light/releases/tag/v2.0.0)

-[Ava Wroten (@hergaiety)](https://www.wroten.me/) released 2.0.0 of [ember-select-light](https://github.com/ember-a11y/ember-select-light/) moving the addon into the [ember-a11y org](https://github.com/ember-a11y) (join us on [discord in #dev-ember-a11y](https://discord.gg/xBzFBMYv)) and making it **Octane ready**.
+[Ava Wroten (@hergaiety)](https://www.wroten.me/) released 2.0.0 of [ember-select-light](https://github.com/ember-a11y/ember-select-light/).
+You will find that the addon has moved to the [ember-a11y org](https://github.com/ember-a11y) (join us on [discord in #dev-ember-a11y](https://discord.gg/xBzFBMYv)) and is **Octane ready**.

 **ember-select-light is a simple and accessible `<select>` dropdown component** ✨.
-With a simple API you can pass in a flat or nested array of options or yield out to your own manually handled options template code.
-This component pairs nicely with the latest [ember-component-patterns for Select Elements](https://emberjs-1.gitbook.io/ember-component-patterns/form-components/select-element).
+With a simple API you can pass in a flat or nested array of options, or yield out to your template code that handles options.
+The component pairs nicely with the latest [ember-component-patterns for Select Elements](https://emberjs-1.gitbook.io/ember-component-patterns/form-components/select-element).

-With the new 2.0.0 drops support for older versions of Node and Ember.
-Node v10 LTS and Ember.js v3.16 LTS are suggested.
-Some breaking syntax changes (see the [upgrade guide](https://github.com/ember-a11y/ember-select-light/blob/main/UPGRADE.md)) Lastly, documentation and plenty of housekeeping was done leading up to this release.
+The 2.0.0 release drops support for older versions of Node and Ember.
+At minimum, Node v10 LTS and Ember.js v3.16 LTS are suggested.
+It also introduces some breaking syntax changes (see the [upgrade guide](https://github.com/ember-a11y/ember-select-light/blob/main/UPGRADE.md)).
+Lastly, documentation has been updated.

 Read more about the new changes to [ember-select-light on GitHub](https://github.com/ember-a11y/ember-select-light/releases/tag/v2.0.0)!